Senior Power Electronics Engineer

 Jun 2021 — Dec 2024

-• Designed end-to-end EPS and PCDU for the Firefly LEO constellation (6 satellites, 5-year mission) — zero major power anomalies on orbit.
+• Designed end-to-end EPS and PCDU for the Firefly LEO constellation (6 satellites, 5-year mission / 7-year design life) — zero major power anomalies during on-orbit commissioning.

-• Performed loop stability analysis (Bode plots, phase and gain margin) on flight converter designs; validated compensation networks to industry standards.
+• Performed loop stability analysis (Bode plots, phase and gain margin) on flight converter designs; validated compensation networks and signed off 11 converters for production.

-• Defined spacecraft grounding architecture per NASA-HDBK-4001; implemented EMI filters to ECSS/NASA standards, measurably reducing integration anomalies.
+• Defined grounding architecture per NASA-HDBK-4001 and applied EMI filter design to ECSS/NASA standards, measurably reducing integration anomalies.

 Electrical Engineering Intern